alamchrstn/ebuddy-test-monorepo/README.md

 // install
 npm install

-// run emulator in terminal
-firebase emulators:start --import .firebase-emulated-data --export-on-exit
+// run emulator in terminal, assuming firebase cli is logged in and setup properly firebase emulators:start --import .firebase-emulated-data --export-on-exit

 // run app in a separate terminal process